Applegate-Labs/autoRFP/README.md

 3. Type the following prompt:
    > Invoke the `/auto-rfp` skill.
 Use the attached RFP document as the client requirement.

-Manus will automatically locate your credentials, select the best-matching projects and team members, draft the content, and deliver a finalized `{ClientName}_Proposal.pptx`.
+Manus will automatically locate your credentials, select the best-matching projects and team members, draft the content, and deliver a finalized RFP response document.

 ## Skill Folder Structure